This Lending Loop review covers how the platform works, how to invest in loan notes, and whether Lending Loop is safe.

 Generally, these risks are counterbalanced by a higher level of expected returns, but it remains a “buyer beware” type of scenario.

 Does that make Lending Loop a good investment?
-It depends…on your investment objectives, risk tolerance and what your overall investment portfolio looks like.
+It depends…on your investment objectives, risk tolerance, and what your overall investment portfolio looks like.

 Personally, I feel that Lending Loop offers an additional way for me to diversify my investment portfolio.
-It is where I place my “betting money” in hopes that I can earn return rates not possible through other mainstream financial instruments.
+It is where I place some of my “betting money” in hopes that I can earn return rates not possible through other mainstream financial instruments.

 Lending Loop Review: Peer-To-Peer Lending in Canada